Orey Vazhi

 Orey Vazhi (The Only Way) is a 1959 Indian Tamil language film directed by K. Shankar.
 The film stars Prem Nazir and M. N. Rajam.
 It was remade in Hindi as Shaadi (1962).

 Plot

 Mohan is a brilliant lawyer.
-He was educated by his elder brother who sold the family properties to educate Mohan.
+He was educated by his elder brother who sold the family properties to educate him.
 Mohan marries the daughter of a judge.
-Conflicts arise within the family and after much twists and turns the family is united.
+Conflicts arise within the family and after much twists and turns the family is reunited.

 Cast

 The list is adapted from The Hindu article.